 Walk or cycle the Shiraz Trail

-The eight kilometre (five mile) Shiraz Trail follows an old railway line between McLaren Vale and Willunga.
-Taste the region’s signature shiraz along the way at wineries such as the globally renowned Wirra Wirra, where you can try and make your own blend of the winery's famous Church Block label; and Hardy’s Tintara, which bottled its first vintage back in 1857.
-Hire a bike from Onya Bike Hire at the Carriage Café or Oxygen Cycles, both on McLaren Vale's main road, and ask the local Visitor Information Centre for a map.
+The eight-kilometre (five-mile) Shiraz Trail follows an old railway line between McLaren Vale and Willunga.
+Taste the region’s signature Shiraz along the way at wineries such as the globally renowned Wirra Wirra, where you can try and make your own blend of the winery's famous Church Block label; and Hardy’s Tintara, which bottled its first vintage back in 1857.
+Hire a bike and ask the local Visitor Information Centre for a map.
 If you're up for it, the trail continues for another 30 kilometres (19 miles) as the Coast to Vines Rail Trail.

 Taste wine in a work of art

 One of the most unique experiences in the region can be found at d’Arenberg winery.
-It’s home to The Cube, an avant-garde five-storey structure fashioned after an unfinished Rubik’s, complete with a ‘Museum of Alternate Realities’, a virtual fermenter and a tasting room.
-Stay on for a meal at the Cube restaurant, a luxury dining experience that challenges convention.
-For something a touch more casual, d'Arry's Verandah Restaurant offers delicious meals showcasing local, seasonal produce.
+It’s home to The Cube, an avant-garde five-storey structure fashioned after an unfinished Rubik’s Cube, complete with a ‘Museum of Alternate Realities’, a virtual fermenter and a tasting room.
+Stay on for a meal at d'Arry's Verandah Restaurant, which offers delicious meals showcasing local, seasonal produce.